JoshuaMeza/CodePain_POO/Documentation/4-Requirements_definition.md

 <img src="../Resources/Database.png" alt="Database diagram">

-The API can only access to the Languages and Words tables, the rest of the database is for the bot's functionality.
+The API can only access to the Languages and Words tables, the rest of the database is for the bot's functionability.

 [Click here to go and see the code.](../Code/DataBase)